 - 1/4″ bias tape cut 7/8″ strip

-5. Trim the corners off and when you open the strip up, it will look like the right photo below.
+Trim the corners off, and when you open the strip up, it will look like the right photo below.

-If you do have the bias tape tool just feed your fabric through the tip and then drag it along the strip of fabric with the iron right behind.
+If you have the bias tape tool, just feed your fabric through the tip and then drag it along the strip of fabric with the iron right behind.

-7. With either method in step 6, you now have single fold bias tape.
-If you want it to be double fold (and you probably do), fold it in half and iron.
+With either method in step 6, you now have single-fold bias tape.
+If you want it to be double-fold (and you probably do), fold it in half and iron.

-- If you will be using your bias tape on a project that is just straight lines, you don’t need to worry about cutting the fabric at a 45 degree angle.
-The angle gives the fabric a stretchiness that allows it to go around curves easier.
-For straight lines, just cut the fabric in straight strips rather than at an angle.
+- If you are using your bias tape on a project that is just straight lines, you don’t need to worry about cutting the fabric at a 45-degree angle.
+Just cut the fabric in straight strips rather than at an angle for straight lines.
+The angle gives the fabric a stretchiness to go around curves easier.

-- The creases on your homemade bias tape won’t be as good as the ones in storebought.
+- The creases on your homemade bias tape won’t be as good as those in storebought.